psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 Decline shall not come on thee with (*during*) thy existence
 Death or decay thou shalt not see.

-29\. " Thou wilt get feasts, play and drinking,
+29\.
+"Thou wilt get feasts, play and drinking,
 Thou wilt get sweet music on strings,—
 Thou wilt get silver and gold,
 Thou wilt get also many jewels.